JasonCaldwellMBA/Basic_Calculator/README.md

 #### December 2017

 ### Introduction
 This is a basic calculator that was developed with HTML, CSS, jQuery, and Mocha.
 It meets and/or exceeds all of the mininum requirements and stretch goals for this project.
-Both mouse and keyboard inputs are accepted from the user.
+Mouse, touch, keyboard, and numeric keypad inputs are accepted from the user.
 Also included is error checking and test cases.

 ### Minimum Requirements
 [✓]: The calculator has a screen which displays numbers input by the user, or a summed total based on mathematical operations.